 What is particularly notable about the HyperCore is that it is compatible with existing equipment such as excavators and other low profile tracked machines.
 This means that even tunneling firms such as The Boring Company could utilize the ultra-high-speed projectile to expedite its digging operations.
 This would, of course, require a notable amount of work from HyperSciences and the companies it would partner with, but the benefits of faster turnaround times for tunneling projects would likely be well worth it.

-HyperSciences continues to raise funds to help continue the development of the it’s technology.
+HyperSciences continues to raise funds to help continue the development of its technology.
 The company is crowdsourcing it’s latest investment round, allowing everyday investors to get on board towards HyperSciences’ journey as a plausible disruptor of multiple industries.
 With such a clever and straightforward application of its technology, there is little doubt that the potential of HyperSciences is massive.

 The tunneling industry has not really evolved much over the past decades.
 Prior to the arrival of The Boring Company, tunneling is perceived as an expensive, slow, and arduous endeavor.
 With the advent of the Boring Company, tunneling has started a transition towards a new era of faster, smaller, and more strategic tunnels.
 With HyperCore’s technology, tunneling projects would likely be able to shake off their reputation of being a tedious and expensive affair.